Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/admin-quiesce-pu.markdown

 {{% /tabs %}}

-#  Incrementing a Processing Unit
+#  Incrementing a Processing Unit Instance

 **To increment a Processing Unit:**